charlie-vf/gay-street-games/README.md

 Footer

 The footer is the same across all three pages and features links to the teams' Twitch, Discord, Twitter, YouTube and Instagram pages.

+Technologies

+- HTML: The main language of the project for providing structure and content
+- CSS: Adds custom styling and personality to the page
+- Google Fonts: Used to import the "Oxanium" font
+- TinyPNG: Used to compress the file sizes of the images on the site
+- Font Awesome: Supplied the icons used in the Footer for social media links

+Validation

+Future Installments

+- The checkboxes on the form are not required to be checked in order for the form to be submitted, unlike the text fields, as HTML5 doesn't allow the instruction of at least one box needing to be checked amongst multiple.
+Once I've learnt the relevant JavaScript, I'll add this feature to the boxes.